 In line 6, we’re defining a procedure.
 This will be our private procedure.

-Finally, in line 15, we’re returning a procedure, inc(), that imports the l_add variable pointing to our add procedure.
+Finally, in line 15, we’re returning a procedure, inc(), our public procedure, that imports the l_add variable pointing to our add procedure.
 In line 18 we call add with an argument of 1 (that is, increment, by 1, whatever the value in l_count happens to be).

 Now when we execute counter(), inc() will be returned and counter() will go out of scope.
 However inc() will still have access to its lexical environment (that includes add()).